 I'm a health educator and writer.
-My book, "Good Sexual Citizenship: How to Create a (Sexually) Safer World" will be out Sept.
-2019 from Cleis Press.
-My writing has appeared in the Washington Post, the HuffPost, Rewire News, and everydayfeminism.com.
-Back in the day I ran About.com's LGBT Teens site and was the sex ed expert for gURL.com.
-These days, I answer sex and relationship questions on the Okayso app.
+I am the author of the book, "Good Sexual Citizenship: How to Create a (Sexually) Safer World" (Cleis Press: 2019).
+My writing has appeared in places including, the Washington Post, the HuffPost, Rewire News and Healthline.
+These days, I also answer sex and relationship questions on the Okayso app.
 Much of my writing is related to health and sexuality (both of the adolescent and the adult variety), and some of it covers my experiences parenting.
-Contact me at [email protected]
+I'm at [email protected]

 If you feel like anti-abortion bills are being passed by Republican lawmakers at every turn, you wouldn't be wrong.
 Recently, lawmakers in at least have proposed near-total abortion bans, and four governors have signed such bans into law.

 I have been teaching sex ed for nearly 15 years, and keeping pace with an ever-changing world has meant regularly adjusting the topics I cover in class.
 But this year, I realized a lesson that I had stopped using not too long ago had once again become sadly relevant.

 As a health educator who works with teens and college students-and as a mom of three-I was happy to see the results of the Centers for Disease Control and Prevention's most recent study on teen sexual health.

 From the outset, sex education has been controversial.
 Indeed, shortly after the first organized program emerged in Chicago in 1913, it was targeted by the Catholic Church for being immoral.
 As a result, classes were canceled, and the superintendent of schools-one of the first women ever to hold such a position in a major U.S.